Table of contents

 The preview text (also called the preview line or preheader text) is the text people will see below your subject line before they open the email.
 It’s usually pulled from the first sentence in your email.

-People are more likely to engage when they feel seen.
 Fundraising email personalization can be as simple as using a potential donor’s name in the subject line, greeting, or email body.
-It can also be as complex as connecting your donor management software to your email builder and including details like your donor’s last gift amount or the number of years they’ve supported your cause.
+It can also be as robust as connecting your donor management software to your email builder and including details like your donor’s last gift amount or the number of years they’ve supported your cause.

 Try using their name, customizing the fundraising email content based on their interests, or changing up your donation CTAs based on their background.
 For instance, ask past corporate donors to “Show up for their community” and everyday donors to “Show their support.”